 Stewards of the Earth

+Stewardship of creation is one of the seven principles of Catholic Social Teaching.
 The goods of the earth are gifts from God, and they are intended by God for the benefit of everyone.
-There is a "social mortgage" that guides our use of the world's goods, and we have a responsibility to care for these goods as stewards and trustees, not as mere consumers and users.
+We have a responsibility to care for these goods as stewards and trustees, not as mere consumers and users.
 How we treat the environment is a measure of our stewardship, a sign of our respect for the Creator.
-Learn more about Catholic Social Teaching.

 CMSM Statements on Climate Change

 - CMSM Statement: Renewable Energy Transition (PDF)- 6-18-19| Media Release: Renewable Energy Transition (PDF)

 - CMSM Resolution: Cherish All of Creation (PDF) -8-10-2015

 - CMSM Webinar - Catholic Energies: Conserve, Educate, Inspire